jdoleary/Spellmasons/docs/TasksCurrent.md

 - (e) fix save/load  from menu screen, it needs to change the gameview
 - (e) in multiplayer, when one player leaves and window is not focused the camera spazzes out
 - (e) splitx3 + kill + res resurrected a bunch of small split minibosses into regular sized minibosses
-- (e) If you start a singleplayer game and then join a multiplayer game you keep your gamestate, this is a bug: it should update your underworld
-    - containerUnits has duplicates
 - (e) spawning on top of a stamina or mana potion doesn't overfill in multiplayer
     - verified 2022-11-03
 ---